 Additionally, the holiday season is often the busiest time for food banks and pantries, and some may not accept donations from food drives.
 During November and December, food banks and pantries see increasing numbers of families seeking holiday meals as well as an increase in the number of volunteers.
 While a sudden influx of donated holiday meals may seem generous, it may add more challenges for some food banks.

 3. Get your family and friends involved

 Your holiday food drive can inspire others to get involved in the fight against hunger.
-If you’re hosting a holiday get-together, ask your local food bank what items they need and asks your guests to bring one item from that list.
-Don’t forget to ask your employer to help sponsor a food drive and see if they’ll offer an incentive to other employees who participate like a raffle prize or a casual dress day.
+If you’re hosting a holiday get-together, ask your local food bank what items they need and invites your guests to bring one thing from that list.
+Don’t forget to ask your employer to help sponsor a food drive and see if they’ll offer an incentive to other employees who participate, like a raffle prize or a casual dress day.
 They can also help you make sure that donated food is still within its expiration date and undamaged.
-Don’t forget to thank everyone at the end of the food drive by sharing a photo of all your donations.
+Finally, don’t forget to thank everyone at the end of the food drive by sharing a photo of all your donations.

 Bonus tip: Carry the holiday spirit into the new year by giving back

 Sadly, hunger isn’t just a problem facing families during the holidays.
 After the holidays, many food banks struggle to find enough volunteers and dedicated supporters to get food to every family in need.
 You can help throughout the year by becoming a regular volunteer or making a monthly donation to Feeding America or your local food bank.